newlinedotco/awesome-fullstack-tutorials/react/guide-to-using-react-hooks/A-guide-to-using-React-Hooks.md

   }
 ```

-States are usually only used in a Class component but as mentioned above, Hooks allows us to add state to a functional component.
+Before hooks, state was usually only used in a class component but as mentioned above, **Hooks allows us to add state to a functional component**.

 Let's see an example below.
-We'll be building a switch for a lightbulb using `useState`.
+Here, we'll be building a switch for a lightbulb SVG, which will change color depending on the value of the state.
+To do this, we'll be using the `useState` hook.

+Here's the complete code (and runnable example) -- we'll walk through what's going on below.

 ```javascript
 import React, { useState } from "react";